How to concentrate on Salah?

 For men, praying together not only gives a sense of unity but also increases the rewards.
 The concentration in salah is increased by default and Shaitan might have a hard time trying to mislead you.
 It creates discipline and makes us time-conscious as well.
 We all stand as one before Allah SWT race, culture, social status, and language are all set aside.
 Anas RA narrated :

-Prophet Muhammad ﷺ used to pray a short prayer (in congregation) but used to offer it in a perfect manner.
+Prophet Muhammad ﷺ used to pray a short prayer (in congregation) but used to offer it perfectly.
 BUKHARI

 Hadith has mentioned the virtues of praying Fajr and Isha with the congregation.
 It doesn’t mean the other Salahs have any fewer rewards but it is mentioned in Hadith Isha and Fajr prayers are very burdensome to hypocrites.